-Judgement is a thing in this world.
-You can’t really hide from it—as both the receiver and giver of the judgement.
+Judgment is a thing in this world.
+You can’t really hide from it—as both the receiver and giver of the judgment.

 Haven’t you ever judged someone else for what they were doing or wearing or being?
 Did you ever call someone weird?
 Have you attempted to “other” the ways they were different?

 I’ve learned to see my judgments as an indicator of something deeper happening in my system, a way of bringing self-compassion and truth back into my being so that I don’t have to suffer from the story of judgment for so long.